BitByteEng/BitByteEng/README.md

-- 👋 Hi, I’m @BitByteEng
+- 👋 Hi, I’m Jack
-- 👀 I’m interested in Industrial Automation and automating the future of manufacturing, logistics and industry.
+- 👀 I’m interested in industrial automation and automating the future of manufacturing!
-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 I’m currently learning Ruby on Rails and C#
 - 💞️ I’m currently working on a HTTP Server to interface with PLC Controls
 - 📫 Email me @ ByteBitEng@gmail.com
-- ⚡ As well as PLC Programming and Automation, I am a Full Stack Web Dev!

 <!---
 BitByteEng/BitByteEng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.